HomeBlog50 Jazz Standards You Need To Know

 “Doxy” – Written by Sonny Rollins.

 “Doxy” is a playful, melodic journey through simple blues changes.
-As a testament to Rollins’ style, this tune stands out for its straightforward structure, catchy riff-based melody, and generous space for improvisation.
+This tune stands out for its catchy riff-based melody, a testament to Rollins’ fun and quirky style.

 • Sonny Rollins and Miles Davis – “Miles Davis with Sonny Rollins” (1954)